 This discussion, which presents our results for the fiscal years ended January 31, 2015 ("fiscal 2015"), January 31, 2014 ("fiscal 2014") and January 31, 2013 ("fiscal 2013"), should be read in conjunction with our Consolidated Financial Statements and the accompanying notes.
 We intend for this discussion to provide the reader with information that will assist in understanding our financial statements, the changes in certain key items in those financial statements from period to period and the primary factors that accounted for those changes.
 We also discuss certain performance metrics that management uses to assess the Company's performance.
-Additionally, the discussion provides information about the financial results of the three segments of our business to provide a better understanding of how each of those segments and its results of operations affect the financial condition and results of operations of the Company as a whole.
+Additionally, the discussion provides information about the financial results of the three segments and its results of operations affect the financial condition and results of operations of the Company as a whole.